-- 1. Receive our consolidated financial statements for the financial year ended December 31, 2015, and the auditor's report thereon. - 2.
-Fix the number of directors on the Board at eight (8). - 3.
-Elect eight directors to hold office until our 2017 annual general and special meeting of shareholders. - 4.
-Reappoint Deloitte LLP as our independent auditor to hold office until our 2017 annual general and special meeting of shareholders and authorize the directors to set the auditor's pay. - 5.
-Consider a non-binding advisory "say on pay" resolution approving our approach to executive compensation. - 6.
+- 1. Receive our consolidated financial statements for the financial year ended December 31, 2016, and the auditor's report thereon. - 2.
+Elect eight directors to hold office until our 2018 annual general and special meeting of shareholders. - 3.
+Reappoint Deloitte LLP as our independent auditor to hold office until our 2018 annual general and special meeting of shareholders and authorize the directors to set the auditor's pay. - 4.
+Consider a non-binding advisory "say on pay" resolution approving our approach to executive compensation. - 5.
 Transact any other business that may properly come before the meeting.

-Your vote is important.
+Your Vote is Important.

-You are entitled to receive this notice and vote at our 2016 annual general and special meeting of shareholders (the Meeting) if you owned common shares of Pan American Silver Corp. as of the close of business on March 30, 2016 (the record date for the Meeting).
+You are entitled to receive this notice and vote at our 2017 annual general and special meeting of shareholders (the Meeting) if you owned common shares of Pan American Silver Corp. as of the close of business on March 27, 2017 (the record date for the Meeting).